TheGreatMcPain/nvidia-force-comp-pipeline/README.md

 # nvidia-force-comp-pipeline

-A simple script that auto-enables ForceCompositionPipeline on all monitors at startup.
+A simple script that changes the ForceCompositionPipeline setting on all monitors at startup.

 ## The ForceCompositionPipeline mode